The major is a part of the School of Art, Design and Art History, an academic unit within the College of Visual and

 Students should submit a "Change or Declaration of Major" form to the School of Art, Design and Art History in Duke Hall, Room 215 and obtain the program director's signature.

 Other Declaring Information

 Admission to the Major

 Admission to the Museum Studies Concentration in Art History

 The museum studies concentration consists of history and theory-oriented classes that will introduce students to the role and function of museums in society.
 While the concentration is academic and not vocational, it offers students valuable hands-on experience beneficial for admission into graduate school and entry into the competitive market of art-related professions.

-In addition to the requirements for the Art History major, the Museum Studies concentration requires 15 credit hours (5 courses), 3 credit hours of which may count towards both the Art History major and the Museum Studies concentration.
+In addition to the requirements for the Art History major, the Museum Studies concentration requires 15 credit hours (5 courses), 3 credit hours of which may count toward both the Art History major and the Museum Studies concentration.

 To be eligible to apply for admission, students must have a GPA of 3.3 within the minimum of 9 credits in art history (ARTH) and General Education art history (GARTH) courses.
 The program will consider grades from any new transfer student who has earned JMU approved credit for an art history course taken at another institution provided the student submits a transcript